jimniels/blog/src/client/posts/2017-11-27-creating-ios-icon-masks-in-the-browser.md

 2. Define one border in SVG and apply everywhere, even in the case of responsiveness where the SVG shrinks

 Hope you enjoyed this exhaustive look at doing (what seems like) a simple thing.

+## Update 2021-04-12

+While you still can’t draw inner and outer border strokes in SVG, I did figure out a way to create a single iOS border shape that works across all my sizes.
+You can read more about it in my  post [“SVG Stroke Positioning, iOS Masks, and the Browser”](https://blog.jim-nielsen.com/2021/svg-stroke-positioning-ios-masks-browser/).